Eviction notices from private landlords

 Your landlord must give you a valid notice

-check if your notice is valid
+if the notice is valid

 Section 8 notices